LCAS/autonomy_metrics_logger/README.md

-# MDBI Logger Node
+# Autonomy Metrics Logger Node

-MDBI Logger is a ROS2 node designed to log robot events and calculate the Mean Distance Between Incidents (MDBI).
-The node subscribes to various topics to gather data such as GPS coordinates, battery status, and emergency stop status, and logs these events to a database.
+The Autonomy Metrics Logger is a ROS2 node that tracks various robot events and computes the **Mean Distance Between Incidents (MDBI)**.
+This node monitors topics such as GPS, odometry, battery status, and emergency stop status to log incidents and key metrics into a MongoDB database.

 ## Features

-- **Calculate MDBI**: Computes the mean distance between incidents based on the robot's GPS data.
+- **MDBI Calculation**: Computes the Mean Distance Between Incidents based on traveled distance and logged incidents.
+- **Autonomous Mode Tracking**: Records the time spent and distance covered in autonomous mode.
-- **Event Logging**: Logs significant events such as emergency stops and operation mode changes.
+- **Event Logging**: Logs critical events like emergency stops, manual overrides, and coordinator tasks.
-- **Database Integration**: Stores event logs and distance metrics in a database.
+- **Database Integration**: Uses MongoDB to store event logs, distances, and operational details of the robot.
+- **Heartbeat Signal**: Publishes a heartbeat message every 5 seconds to indicate the node is alive.
+- **Git Repositories Logging**: Captures and stores Git information of the active repositories for traceability.

 ## Usage

 1. **Set Environment Variables:**

-    Set the following environment variables to configure your robot's session:
+   Configure the robot session by setting the following environment variables:

     ```sh
     export ROBOT_NAME=<your-robot-name>